Raptor007/X-Wing-Revival/README.txt

 To use X-Wing Revival as your screensaver, simply copy the RaptorEngine.scr file into C:\Windows and select "RaptorEngine" in the Screen Saver settings.
-Before you can preview or activate it, you'll need to click "Settings...", browse to your copy of "X-Wing Revival.exe" (or x64), and click "OK".
+Before you can preview or activate it, you'll need to click "Settings...", browse to your copy of "X-Wing Revival.exe", and click "OK".

 The RaptorEngine screensaver wrapper is only currently available for Windows.
 You can also launch the game with "-screensaver" to watch screensaver mode on any platform.